-There’s a whole host of guest houses and hotels but I found and chose to stay at ‘WeStay @ Chillax Hostel’, which was perfect for meeting like minded travellers.
+There’s a whole host of guest houses and hotels but as I was on a budget I chose to stay at ‘WeStay @ Chillax Hostel’, which was perfect for meeting like minded travellers.
 The owner is really chilled and friendly and breakfast is included; we spent a good couple of hours each morning chatting over pancakes and coffee – dreamy!

 Things to do:

 Not keen on lying down alllll the time?
 At Ngapali you’re in luck.
 There’s a few activities to keep you entertained.
-Theres two beaches, the bigger main beach is adorned with hotels and resorts, but if you head further north there’s a smaller beach which has food / drinks too at a cheaper price!
+Theres two beaches, the bigger main beach is adorned with hotels and resorts, but if you head further north there’s a smaller beach where everything is cheaper!